agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab1/_index.md

 #### Create Glue crawler #1
 1. Use AWS Management Console to search for `AWS Glue` and if using Google Chrome, right click and open in new tab in the browser as shown.
 Make sure region is Ohio.
 {{< img "search-glue.png" "search glue" >}}
-1.1 On [Glue console](https://us-east-2.console.aws.amazon.com/glue/home?region=us-east-2), in left navigation pane, click on Cralwers>Add crawler
+1.1 On [Glue console](https://us-east-2.console.aws.amazon.com/glue/home?region=us-east-2), in left navigation pane, click on Crawlers>Add crawler
 {{< img "crawler-console.png" "go to crawler" >}}
 1.2 Enter Crawler name as `dms_source_jhu_crawler` and click Next
 {{< img "crawler1.png" "go to crawler1" >}}